Gosaikunda

-Gosaikunda, also spelled Gosainkunda, is an alpine freshwater oligotrophic lake in Nepal's Langtang National Park, located at an elevation of 4380 m in the Rasuwa District with a surface of 13.8 ha.
+Gosaikunda, also spelled Gosainkunda, is a lake in Nepal's Langtang National Park, located at an elevation of 4380 m in the Rasuwa District with a surface area of 13.8 ha.
 Together with associated lakes, the Gosaikunda Lake complex is 1030 ha in size and was designated a Ramsar site on 29 September 2007.

-The lake melts to form the Trishuli River; it remains frozen for six months in winter October to June.
+The lake melts to form the Trishuli River; it remains frozen for six months in the winter October to June.
 There are 108 lakes in the vicinity.
 The Lauribina La pass at an elevation of 4610 m is on its outskirts.

 Religious significance

-The Gosaikunda area has been delineated as a religious site.
-Hindu mythology attributes Gosaikunda as the abode of the Hindu deities Shiva and Gauri.
-The Hindu scriptures Bhagavata Purana, Vishnu Purana and the epics Ramayana and Mahabharata refer to Samudra manthan, which is directly related to the origin of Gosaikunda.
-Its waters are considered holy and of particular significance during the Gangadashahara and the Janai Purnima festivals when thousands of pilgrims from Nepal and India visit the area.

-According to legend the spring that feeds the pond in the Kumbheshwar temple complex in Patan is connected to Gosaikunda.
+According to legend, the spring that feeds the pond in the Kumbheshwar temple complex in Patan is connected to Gosaikunda.
 Therefore, those who cannot make the long journey to the lake, visit Kumbeshwar Pokhari instead.

+The “Samudra Manthana” or churning of the ocean is said to be the origin of the Gosaikunda lake.
+When Lord Shiva swallowed poison, he is said to have pierced his “trishul” to the ground to tap water to soothe his stinging throat.
+The Gosaikunda lake is said to have been created in this manner, and is revered by Hindus.